pnadig/flask-image-upload/README.md

-# flask-image-upload
-image upload microservices with flask and mongodb
+#### Image Upload Microservices with Flask, MongoDB and Docker-compose